-One thing that happens to you when you become a Christians is that you grow in compassion for needy people.
+One thing that happens to you when you become a Christian is that you grow in compassion for needy people.
 That is generally not true of other belief systems that tend to view people’s problems as retribution for their wrong actions or as a natural product of the survival of the fittest.
 Christian compassion and doing good in Christ’s name are unique to Christ-followers.

 Since becoming a Christian, I have had many opportunities to be involved in Christian responses to needs.
 I have supported the drilling of water wells in places where people have inadequate or contaminated water.
 Another area has been funding medical outreaches to people who have little or no medical care available.
 Christian compassion involves helping needy people regardless of the cause.